cran/datacleanr/README.md

 available.
 For large selections/annotations we recommend saving the script separately, and sourcing it
 (i.e. `source("your_datacleanr_script.R")`) during later analyses.

+**Caution: When selections / annotations are greater than \~ 1000 points, it is recommended to use `datacleanr` with an `*.RDS` file (see below).
+This is because the resulting Reproducible Recipe (script) can slow down the RStudio IDE, if it has more than a few thousand lines.The next version of `datacleanr` will allow choosing between script-only recipes, and the option with an the intermediate file for storing annotations.
+Both approaches with their current implementation are shown shown below.**

 **Example 1**